Structural Analysis & Design

 The turbine shaft is comprised of a circular steel tower which is anchored to the foundation by a double ring of 160 post-tensioned holding down bolts embedded in the reinforced concrete foundation.

 The foundation consists of an octagonal reinforced concrete pad anchored to the ground by eight post-tensioned cable anchors.
 The cap is octagonal in shape, with the dimension across the flats being 7.2 m.
 The eight anchors are situated so one is located along each of the lines running from the centre of the cap to the apex of the corners.
 Each anchor consists of thirteen 15.7 mm nominal diameter prestressing strands with a minimum breaking stress of 1860 MPa, and has an unbonded length of 10 m below the anchor head.
 The anchors were initially be stressed to a force of 2660 kN, which has been estimated to result in a final prestress level after all losses of 2250 kN.

-The overall performance of the structure was assessed using the 3D finite element analysis program SAP2000.
+The nonlinear response history seismic analysis of the structure was undertaken using the finite element package ETABS.